MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_00.md

   - In the new tenant, create an admin user account, name it HomeAdmin and assign "Global Administrator" rights.

-  - Set the Usage Location property for the HomeAdmin account (usage location is required for assigning "Azure AD Premium P2" licence)
+  - Set the Usage Location property for the HomeAdmin account (usage location is required for assigning "Azure AD Premium P2" license)

-    - Assign "Azure AD Premium P2" trial licence to the HomeAdmin account
+    - Assign "Azure AD Premium P2" trial license to the HomeAdmin account

     - Create a Microsoft [Azure Pass](https://www.microsoftazurepass.com/Home/HowTo?Length=5) Subscription